Definition of complementary medicine (modified) from the Cochrane Collaboration1

 Australian companies export around $200m in complementary medicines to more than 20 countries in Southeast Asia, Europe and the Americas and this continues to grow at higher rates than domestic consumption.
 There is enormous growth potential for the export market.16

 Australian Government support for complementary medicine research is minimal.
 NHMRC funding for complementary medicine has been 0.2 per cent of total funding from 2003-2012, despite high levels of usage by the Australian public and despite being acknowledged as a major health issue in successive NHMRC Strategic Plans.
 In 2012, funding for complementary medicines fell to 0.14 per cent of total funding or $1.24m out of a total of $780m.

 1. Zollman C, Vickers A. What is complementary medicine?
 BMJ.
 1999;319(7211):693-6.
 DOI: 10.1136/bmj.319.7211.693.

 2. Therapeutic Goods Administration.
-An overview of the regulation of complementary medicines in Australia.
-Available from: http://www.tga.gov.au/industry/cm-basics-regulation-overview.htm
+Complementary medicines overview.
+Available from: https://www.tga.gov.au/complementary-medicines-overview

 This material is provided by NICM HRI for your information.
 It is not intended to substitute for the medical expertise and advice of your primary healthcare provider.
 We encourage you to discuss any decisions about treatment or care with your doctor or healthcare professional.
 The mention of any product, service, or therapy is not an endorsement by NICM HRI.
 This information is adapted from the USA National Center for Complementary and Integrative Health (NCCIH), is not copyrighted and is in the public domain.
 Duplication is encouraged.